 Albany Collegiate Institute officially becomes Albany College.

 College opens a lower-division extension campus in Portland.

 Trustees name Morgan Odell president and purchase Fir Acres Estate from the Lloyd Frank family for $46,000.
 Trustees vote to change the institution’s name to Lewis & Clark College.
 Classes start with 135 students and eight faculty members.

 Enrollment increases as veterans return from World War II.
-College begins importing portable military buildings to serve as classrooms, offices, a theatre, and dining commons.
+College begins importing military buildings to serve as classrooms, offices, a theatre, and dining commons.
 Students adopt the name “Pioneers.”

 The graduate program is expanded with the addition of Master of Music Education degrees.